tonifrankola/docs-monitor/troubleshooting/credssp-for-use-with-powershell.md

 In some cases, a PowerShell script within SysKit Monitor may need to access resources outside the remote server machine.
 This requires the credentials to be delegated to the target machine.

-For example, when the data from SharePoint server are retrieved and a dedicated SQL server instance needs to be accessed or when the data from Active Directory are retrieved and an underlying Domain Controller needs to be accessed.
+For example, when the data from SharePoint server are retrieved and a dedicated SQL Server instance needs to be accessed or when the data from Active Directory are retrieved and an underlying Domain Controller needs to be accessed.

 Use the following cmdlet to enable CredSSP on the client by specifying Client in the Role parameter.
 It must be executed on the __remote computer(s) where SysKit Monitor is executing the script__.